Commercial & Business Litigation

 Temporary Restraining Orders & Temporary Injunctions

-A lawyer for almost 20 years, Carol is experienced, creative, tough and prepared.
-Carol understands the importance of each case to her client, and she approaches each case with the same focus, intensity, determination and sheer will to win that has served her well since the beginning.
-As a former big-firm lawyer, she knows how to provide high-quality top-notch legal services, but without the big-firm price and always with an eye to value and the client’s bottom line.
+Carol helps businesses and individuals solve their commercial legal problems, everything from addressing disputes before a lawsuit is filed to aggressively pursuing full-blown litigation and trials.
+A lawyer for more than 20 years, Carol is experienced, creative, tough and prepared.
+She understands the importance of each case to her clients, and she approaches each case with the same focus, intensity, determination and sheer will to win that has served her well since the beginning.
+As a former big-firm lawyer, she knows how to provide high-quality legal services, but through a small-firm boutique platform that emphasizes personal service, responsiveness, and value.

-Carol has been listed in The Best Lawyers in America® in commercial litigation every year since 2006.
-She is a former Chair of the American Bar Association Section of Litigation’s Professional Liability Litigation Committee, which presents programs at national meetings and produces various printed and electronic publications.
-She has also served as the Chair of the Committee’s Attorney Liability Subcommittee.
-In addition, since 2007, Carol has been a member of the Texas State Bar's Standing Committee on the Disciplinary Rules of Professional Conduct, which makes recommendations to the Texas Supreme Court.
+Before joining Estes Thorne & Carr, Carol was a litigation partner for almost 10 years with Vinson & Elkins.
+She has been listed in The Best Lawyers in America® in commercial litigation every year since 2006, and she was recognized in 2016 as a member of the Top 50 Texas Women Super Lawyers.
+She is a former Chair of the American Bar Association Section of Litigation’s Professional Liability Litigation Committee.
+Carol has also been a member of the Texas State Bar's Standing Committee on the Disciplinary Rules of Professional Conduct, which makes recommendations to the Texas Supreme Court.